 With clean white walls, plus clearly defined zones which have been created using darker tiles, this bathroom is easy to navigate.
 Level access has been incorporated into the design, thanks to a wet room enclosure.
 There is also little in the way of obstructions, with a wall hung toilet, wall hung basin and recesses for toiletries, instead of shelves which would intrude into the space.

-The adaptations are subtle enough, so as not to appear as a bathroom for independent living, yet they are important, helping James to maintain his independence.
+The adaptations are subtle enough, so as not to appear as a bathroom for Independent Living, yet they are important, helping James to maintain his independence.
 We will highlight these adaptations in the next section.

 Adaptations for a partially sighted person

-Level access shower
+Level access shower area